Evgenii200384/Evgenii200384/README.md

 - 👋 Hi, I’m @Evgenii200384
 - 👀 I’m interested in Web3.0
-- 🌱 I’m currently learning ecologist
+- 🌱 I’m currently learning crypto
-- 💞️ I’m looking to collaborate on, let's save the planet together
+- 💞️ I’m looking to collaborate on, let's develop a smart contract together
 - 📫 How to reach me evgenosss1984@gmail.com

 <!---